Block Island, Rhode Island

 2014

-The ONE Mile Magazine, a publication featuring the best in art, urbanism, music, and new enterprise from Detroit's North End, was designed to share stories about Detroit's urban advocates and locally rooted actors -- stories which might otherwise have gone unheard.
+The O.N.E.
+Mile Magazine, a publication featuring the best in art, urbanism, music, and new enterprise from Detroit's North End, was designed to share stories about Detroit's urban advocates and locally rooted actors -- stories which might otherwise have gone unheard.
 The magazine, envisioned as a tool of broadcast, offered participants a platform to communicate narratives and aspirations to a broad audience: institutions, foundations, neighbors, and others.